-Completion of all workbook, textbook assignments and textbook chapter tests; Air Force uniform wear and physical fitness is a mandatory requirement .
-Uniform and all books are provided by the Air Force.
+Completion of all workbook, textbook assignments and textbook chapter tests: Air Force uniform wear and physical fitness is a mandatory reguirement .Uniform and all books are provided by the Air Force.
 This course examines the space programs and technologies.
 This course will develop in the student his/her leadership abilities as a Cadet Officer.
 Here an analysis is made of factors and techniques involved in leadership situations.
-Course topics will include lunar/planetary explorations, propulsion and guidance and control of space vehicles.
+Course topics will include lunar/ planetary explorations, propulsion and guidance and control of space vehicles.

-(1 CREDIT)
+AEROSPACE EDUCATION 4 (1 CREDIT)

-Open to grades: 12
+Open to grades: 12 Prerequisites: Requires the approval of the Aerospace Science Instructors.

-Prerequisites: Successful completion of AS- III course

-This fourth year offers, to those

-students who have completed AS-I, AS-II, AS-III, during their ninth, tenth and eleventh grades respectively, three different options to continue their AFJROTC experience.
+This fourth year offers, to those students who have completed AS-I, AS-II, AS-III, during their ninth, tenth and eleventh grades respectively, three different options to continue their AFJROTC experience.
 The options are:

-- 1. Management of the Cadet Corps through active incorporation of previously learned theories and leadership techniques as a key staff member; - 2.
-Survival: Survive Return.
-Survival instruction will provide training in skills, knowledge, and attitudes necessary to successfully perform fundamental tasks needed for survival. - 3.
-Cultural Studies: An introduction to the world's cultures through the study of world affairs, regional studies and cultural awareness.
+1. Management of the Cadet Corps through active incorporation of previously learned theories and leadership techniques as a key staff member; 2.
+Survival: Survive - Return.
+Survival instruction will provide training in skills, knowledge, and attitudes necessary to successfully perform fundamental tasks needed for survival.
+3. Cultural Studies: An introduction to the world's cultures through the study of world affairs, regional studies and cultural awareness.
 Completion of all workbook, textbook assignments and textbook chapter tests; Air Force uniform wear and physical fitness is a mandatory requirement .Uniform and all books are provided by the Air Force.